alperozturk96/BitmapDownsampling/README.md

 ###### This demo project completed at fall of 2021

-The purpose of this application is to downsample bitmap for new and old devices.
+The purpose of this application is to downsample bitmap with modern and old method.

 In this project user can able to choose desired downsample width and see difference on screen.